Michal45550/user-administration/README.md

 How to run this project:

-1. run "add as a maven project" for aliens-service
+1. run "add as a maven project" for service
-2. run the aliens-service application
+2. run the service application

-3. run "npm install" for aliens-client
+3. run "npm install" for client
-4. run "npm run dev" for aliens-client
+4. run "npm run dev" for client
 5. access the application in http://localhost:5173/